esteinig/sccion/README.md

 ## Overview

 `SCCion` is a bioinformatics toolkit for genotypiong *Staphylococcus aureus* seqeunce data.
-It provides three streams for analysis: fast whole genome typing from assemblies, parallelized read-to-assembly and read-genotyping pipelien in `Nextflow` and real-time `MinHash` typing of uncorrected nanopore reads with `Sketchy`.
-It combines a variety of databases and fast typing algorithms. its purpiose is to enable controled and reproducible genotyping across the multitude of methods available for MRSA genomics.
-As such, `SCCion` is an agglomerate beast that sources from many different projects.
-Please make sure to have a look at the `Citations` section to figure out who to pay honor and respect to for their efforts in creating some of the underlying databases used in this program.
+It provides three streams for analysis: fast whole genome typing from assemblies, parallelized read-to-assembly and read-genotyping pipeline in `Nextflow` and real-time `MinHash` typing of uncorrected nanopore reads with `Sketchy`.
+It combines a variety of databases constructed during previous efforts to develop genoem typing programs specific to MRSA.
+As such, `SCCion` is an agglomerate beast that sources from many different open-source projects.
+Please make sure to have a look at the `Citations` section to figure out who to pay honor and respect to, for their efforts in creating some of the underlying databases used in this program.

 Pre-print available on BioRxiv.

 ### Docs
 ---